CTSRD-CHERI/pg021-bluespec/README.md

 Currently this register is used _only_ for authorisation, and not for control.
 The address of this capability is not used.

+Currently, not all capability checks are performed as these have not yet been standardised for peripherals.
+In addition, as a debugging measure a capability with Execute permissions will bypass all checks, including validity.

 ### CHERIfied Register layout
 The names used here match up with the names used in the hardware source code,